Implementation

 Loading Configuration

-By default MPP SDK is loading mea_config configuration file, however a custom name can be used.
-When defining a custom name for the configuration file use MeaPushProvisioning.loadConfig(configFileName: String) to load the configuration.
-Configuration file can be placed anywhere in application bundle.
+The MPP SDK loads the mea_config configuration file by default, but you can specify a custom filename.
+When using a custom configuration file name, call MeaPushProvisioning.loadConfig(configFileName: String) to load it.
+Place the configuration file anywhere in your application bundle.

 import MeaPushProvisioning